“Some studies suggest that gaming is absolutely taking over the minds of children all together.”

 “How long wilt thou sleep, O sluggard? when wilt thou arise out of thy sleep?
 Yet a little sleep, a little slumber, a little folding of the hands to sleep: So shall thy poverty come as one that travelleth, and thy want as an armed man” (Pr.
 6:9-11).

-Last year, a teen told me he wanted to learn to study the Bible on his phone, but when I asked to look at his phone, I found that it was filled with games.
+Some time back, a teen told me he wanted to learn to study the Bible on his phone, but when I asked to look at his phone I found that it was filled with games.
 I challenged him to get rid of them and to spend that time on Bible study and other profitable things.
 I told him that until he was willing to put aside wasteful things, he wouldn’t make much progress in his spiritual life.

 A Christian young lady that we know got convicted about how much time she was wasting on video games, and she sat down and analyzed her life.
 She discovered that she was spending three months a year on video games!
 She deleted the games from her iPad and is spending that time memorizing Scripture and other profitable things.